rossb34/MastersFinal/index.md

 ---

 ## Adding Constraints
-Think hard about the algorithm to support more constraint types by construction of the portfolio.
+Extend algorithm to support more constraint types.
+By construction, the random portfolio satisfies the following constraints:
 * sum of weights
 * box
 * group